FaisalHammad1999/futureproofwiki/AWS-Lambda.md

 ## Dependencies

 ### Creating layers
-To 'install' dependencies, you'll need to add layers.
-Let's walkthrough making a layer for the `axios` npm module
+Rather than 'install' dependencies, you'll need to add layers.
+Let's walkthrough making a layer for the [`axios`](https://www.npmjs.com/package/axios) npm module.
 - In your local environment, create a directory for your new layer eg. `mkdir myLayer` and `cd` into it
 - In here, `mkdir nodejs && cd nodejs`
 - Run `npm init -y` (inside `nodejs` folder)
 - Install your dependency eg. `npm i axios`
-- `cd ..` out of your layer directory
+- `cd ../` out of your nodejs directory
-- Zip up the layer directory `zip -r myLayer.zip myLayer`
+- Zip up the layer directory eg. `zip -r myLayer.zip ./*`

 ### Uploading new layers
 - Click back to the Lambda Dashboard